dongjs/dongjs.github.io/_posts/2017-07-08-modular-exponents-racket.md

 {% endhighlight %}

-One way to improve on the memory demands of `power1` is to make it tail-recursive, so that the the multiplication operation does not have to wait around for the results of the recursive call to bubble back up.
+One way to improve on the memory demands of `power1` is to make it tail-recursive, so that the the multiplication operation does not have to wait around for the result of the recursive call to bubble back up.
 We can keep the canonical signature in a wrapper, `pow1`, and then add a parameter that remembers the running total:

 {% highlight racket linenos %}